List of Contents

-The global defense electronics market size was USD 168.20 billion in 2023, calculated at USD 176.81 billion in 2024 and is expected to reach around USD 277.13 billion by 2033, expanding at a CAGR of 5.12% from 2024 to 2033.
+The global defense electronics market size accounted for USD 176.81 billion in 2024 and is predicted to increase from USD 185.86 billion in 2025 to approximately USD 290.19 billion by 2034, expanding at a CAGR of 5.08% from 2025 to 2034.
 The defense electronics market is driven by the growing need in military operations for Internet of Things (IoT) and artificial intelligence (AI) gadgets.

 Defense Electronics Market Key Takeaways